Smart Beta In Depth

 Smart beta is a rules-based portfolio construction process.
 Traditional index-linked strategies rely on price to decide which stocks to invest in and how much of each to hold.
-But the stock market is not always efficient, so stock prices don’t always accurately reflect a company’s economic footprint.
+This results in the traditional market cap index, which is based on the Capital Asset Pricing Model (CAPM).
+But two of the main assumptions of CAPM are that the market is efficient and investors are rational.
+In reality, this is not the case and stock prices do not always accurately reflect a company’s economic footprint.
 Smart beta strategies seek to exploit these market inefficiencies by anchoring on factors other than price.
 In other words, smart beta strategies break the link between price and portfolio weight in an effort to deliver better-than-market returns.

 By its broadest definition, any portfolio construction process that doesn’t rely on price to select and weight stocks is a smart beta strategy.
 To keep the “smart” in smart beta, the approach should be systematic and rules based, proven to offer the potential of outperforming the market—in other words, both the approach AND the implementation matter.

 The most commonly cited forms of smart beta are fundamental weighting, volatility weighting, dividend weighting, and equal weighting.
 Research Affiliates is widely credited with introducing the first fundamentally weighted index in 2005.